monikabrzezinska05/3rd_semester_exercises/week33/prg_4_POST_PUT_DELETE/Exercises_MoreWebAPI.md

 Please be patient with this exercises - it may require some time.
 I have deliberately not created a guided solution for this one.

-**Task:** Now that you know the basics of making API's, make a Web API which performs basic CRUD operations (without a database - just keep the data in memory).
+**Task:** Now that you know the basics of making API's, make a Web API which performs basic CRUD operations.

+Don't bother setting up a database.
+I recommend making a simple in-memory database as an array of objects.
+Make this array inside of another class (not a controller).

+**Added friday: Instantiate the other class by adding a singleton service inside Program.cs**: builder.Service.AddSingleton<InMemoryDatabaseClass>

+Now, require this InMemoryDatabaseClass inside Controller constructors.

 The following features should be supported: